-Domestic violence can occur between any members of a household, and individuals in an intimate relationship such as a couple that is dating.
-A domestic violence charge can also be brought by an ex-spouse, a former live-in person, and anyone you previously dated and with whom you had an intimate relationship.
+Domestic violence can occur between any members of a household, and individuals in an intimate relationship, such as a couple who is dating.
+A charge of domestic violence in Maine can also be brought by an ex-spouse, a former live-in person, and anyone you previously dated and with whom you had an intimate relationship.

 Domestic violence Maine also includes acts other than physical abuse.
 Domestic violence includes all forms of physical, emotional, verbal, and sexual abuse.
-It also includes acts and crimes committed for intimidating or controlling the victim, or causing the victim emotional distress.
+It also includes acts and crimes committed to intimidate or control the victim, or cause the victim emotional distress.

 Because Maine domestic violence encompasses such a wide range of behaviors, it is crucial that anyone under investigation for domestic violence call our office immediately.
 Chances are high you will be charged with domestic violence and the quicker our legal team can begin amassing evidence to refute the allegations, the better chance you have of the charges being dismissed.

 Don’t just pull a name off a family law lawyer directory or let Google select criminal attorneys near me.
 Call our Portland ME criminal defense lawyers of the Webb Law Firm at 207-283-6400, 24 hours a day, seven days a week.
 You may also contact “Big John” Webb by filling out our convenient online contact form.